brandonwamboldt/nodeftpd/README.md

 This software is in **alpha**.
 It's **NOT** ready for use in any type of production environment.

 * The **PAM dev** package is required.
 On Ubuntu variants, install with `sudo apt-get install libpam-dev`.
 On CentOS variants, install with `sudo yum install pam-devel`.
+On Debian variants, install with `sudo apt-get install libpam0g-dev`.
 * Clone this repository or [download as a zip](https://github.com/brandonwamboldt/nodeftpd/archive/master.zip),
 * Run `npm install` to install dependencies
 * Run `npm start`.
 It will auto detect your IP and run on port 21.